RakaSP/MedRoPax/README.md

 - The list of vehicles, along with their capacity, refrigeration capabilities, usage, etc.
 - The list of shipments, along with their cost, weight, distance, delivery times, etc.
 - The list of orders, along with their price, customer location, delivery times, etc.
-- The list of reported delivery troubles by drivers.

 ## Packer Account